fillumina/xmi-to-jdl/README.md

 This is a very useful workflow because it allows to test the model with POJOs and then translate it into a full blown application with JHipster.

-It allows to inspect, test and modify the imported model before producing the JDL file which is very useful in case of big and complex projects with many entities and relationships.
+It allows to inspect, test and modify the model before producing the JDL file which is very useful in case of big and complex projects with many entities and relationships.